 Dr. Sharon E. Andrews

 Dr. Sharon E. Andrews received her Ed.D. in Curriculum and Instruction from the University of South Dakota and joined the Education Department in 1989.
 Prior to joining the faculty at Augustana University Dr. Andrews spent 5 years teaching MS/HS English and mathematics in Burke, SD and Brush, CO.
-She teaches/has taught a variety of courses at both the undergraduate (EDUC 110, 335, 360, and 370) and graduate (EDUC 601, 607, and 695) level; she is the lead professor for EDUC 607.
-Dr. Andrews also supervises student teachers, serves as the program’s Chalk and Wire ePortfolio Administrator, and teaches the ePortfolio Labs (EDUC 200L, 300L, and 400L).
-In addition, she provides leadership for the undergraduate program's national accreditation process (CAEP/NCATE) and state-level program review process (SD DOE); she also serves as the department's Assessment Coordinator and Certification Officer.
+She teaches/has taught a variety of courses at both the undergraduate (EDUC 110, 335, 360, 370, and 401) and graduate (EDUC 601, 607, and 695) level; she is the lead professor for EDUC 607.
+Dr. Andrews also supervises student teachers and teaches the ePortfolio Labs.